seojuice

 Is SEO dead now that Google has AI Mode?

-No. Google's own AEO guide, published this week alongside the AI Mode announcement, opens with a section titled "Apply foundational SEO best practices to generative AI search" and states that "the best practices for SEO continue to be relevant because our generative AI features on Google Search are rooted in our core Search ranking and quality systems."
-What changed is the mix.
-Page-level click optimization carries less weight.
-Entity clarity, structured data that parses, named expertise, GBP completeness, and crawlability carry more.
-Content shapes that depended on AI-summarizable listicle traffic are taking real hits; original work, primary research, and transactional pages tied to a real business are gaining value.
-The portfolio reading is what matters.
+No. Google's own AEO guide states that "the best practices for SEO continue to be relevant because our generative AI features on Google Search are rooted in our core Search ranking and quality systems."
+Page-level click optimization carries less weight; entity clarity, parsing schema, named expertise, GBP completeness, and crawlability carry more.
+Listicle content is taking real hits; original work and pages tied to a real business are gaining value.

 What does Google's new AEO guide say I should do?

-The guide reduces to two lists.
-Do these: ensure indexability and crawlability, follow JavaScript SEO best practices, use semantic HTML, maintain good page experience, reduce duplicate content, complete your Google Business Profile if you serve a local market, and use Merchant Center feeds if you sell products online.
-Do not do these: build LLMs.txt files, chunk your content into AI-friendly fragments, rewrite content specifically for AI systems, chase inauthentic mentions across the web, or overfocus on special schema beyond what Google already supports.
-The whole guide is at developers.google.com/search/docs/fundamentals/ai-optimization-guide and reads in about ten minutes.
+Two lists.
+Do: indexability and crawlability, JavaScript SEO best practices, semantic HTML, good page experience, less duplicate content, a complete Google Business Profile if you serve a local market, Merchant Center feeds if you sell products.
+Don't: LLMs.txt files, content chunking, AI-specific rewriting, inauthentic mentions, or special schema beyond what Google already supports.
+The guide is at developers.google.com/search/docs/fundamentals/ai-optimization-guide.

 Should I create an LLMs.txt file?